-Type of College: A private, independent, coeducational Lasallian Catholic college
+Type of School: A private, independent, coeducational Lasallian Catholic college

 Size of Campus: 22 acres in the Riverdale section of the Bronx, New York